Todd Heap: Baltimore Ravens

 The Baltimore Ravens selected Heap in the first round (31st overall) of the 2001 NFL draft.
 Through the end of the 2009 NFL season he played 120 total career games, starting 115.

 Heap recorded 16 receptions for 206 yards and one touchdown in his rookie season, playing behind eight-time Pro-Bowler Shannon Sharpe.
 He became the starting tight end for the Ravens in 2002 after Sharpe left in free agency.
 The Ravens were 7–9 in Heap's second season.
 He caught 68 passes for 836 yards and six touchdowns and was voted to his first Pro Bowl.
 The following season in 2003, Heap garnered 57 receptions for 693 yards and three touchdowns, despite the Ravens having a run-first offense, behind the record breaking 2,066-yard rushing season of Jamal Lewis.
-Heap was again voted to the Pro Bowl as the Ravens won the AFC North division for the first time.
+Heap set the NFL record in 2003 for the most two-point conversion in a season, with 4, a record that still stands as of the 2025 season.
+He was again voted to the Pro Bowl as the Ravens won the AFC North division for the first time.
 Heap had six receptions for 80 yards and a touchdown in a 20-17 playoff loss to the Tennessee Titans.